Integra Type S- The Stormtrooper

 2025 Acura Integra Type S in Platinum White Pearl

-I bought this car to replace driving the 250k+ mile 2005 Toyota Sienna and the Cammed SS which is definitely not the best daily driver.
-I drive a ton and needed reliability and preferably practicality... but an issue came with that.
+I bought this car to replace driving the 250k+ mile 2005 Toyota Sienna and the Cammed SS, which does not make a good daily driver.
+I drive a ton, needed reliability, and preferably practicality... but an issue came with that.
 Most practical and reliable cars fit the classification of generic and boring.
-I needed something that is still relatively quick, would supplement caffeine on my commutes to the hospital, and elicit emotion and soul; ultimately, here were are now with the Type S.
+I needed something that is still relatively quick, would supplement caffeine on my commutes to the hospital, and elicit some emotion and soul; ultimately, here were are now with the Type S.

 Reliability, Practicality, and Interior: